rberenguel/weave/README.md

 Need to bold a piece of text?
 Just type **bold** or **b** and double-click on the word.
 It will become your bold button.
 ---
 Ideally this whole editor lives in a bookmark and a tab in your browser: nothing is stored remotely.
-Since I'm still adding some features this is still not available.
+Since I'm still adding some features this is still not available but can be tried directly [from Github Pages](https://mostlymaths.net/om/om.html).
 The inspiration for this was [here](https://mostlymaths.net/2020/10/202058-readings.html/#worlds-smallest-office-suitehttpszsergecompostsawfice).

 ### Rough areas
 - Creating lists by writing a dash and a space in a new line works, but can behave somewhat weirdly.